 Scroll down for today's best deals

 The Lumix GX range from Panasonic has long been fit for those looking to take their photography a little more seriously without compromising on portability.
 The GX9 continues this tradition, with a beefier spec sheet than the previous GX8, but all inside a body that, with the right lens, you can still squeeze inside a roomy coat pocket.
+As usual, you can take advantage of the growing number of Micro Four Thirds lenses that are available from Panasonic, Olympus and others.

 The touchscreen LCD screen also now gets a slight boost in resolution over the previous model's display, and this also now tilts up and down (rather than around a GX8-style side hinge).
 Also tilting is the new 2.76m-dot electronic viewfinder, which pulls upwards so that you can continue to use it in awkward positions.